kr-mahesh/kr-demo/README.md

 # kr-demo
-This is my first Git Repository
+This is my first Git Repository-
+Author - its me